Luckygoldjade/footwear-distro-project/README.md

 # Academic project completed in Fall 2023

 ## Project Title: Footwear Distro
-Team members: Tony Chan, Jacky Kuang
+Team members: Tony C, Jacky K

 Footwear Distro is a chain of shoe stores with its own distribution centers.
 Our company has 3 distribution centers, one located on the west coast, one located in the south, and another on the east coast, and 13 stores across the country.